GustavoGomez092/Proto-Blocks/README.md

 ### Customizing the Category

+You can customize the category name directly in the WordPress admin:

+1. Go to **Proto-Blocks > System Status**
+2. Find the **"General Settings"** section
+3. Enter your custom category name
+4. Click **"Save Category Name"**

-You can customize the category using WordPress filters in your theme's `functions.php` or a custom plugin:
+Alternatively, use WordPress filters in your theme's `functions.php` or a custom plugin:

 #### Change the Category Title